To manage a community's configuration settings:

 NOTE: This setting does NOT control who can view a community's content, just its visibility on the All Communities page.

-NOTE: A community discussion's Moderation setting is also applied to its associated library.
-For example, if set to Full Moderation, all files uploaded must be approved before they're available).
+NOTE: A community discussion's Moderation setting is automatically applied to its associated library.
+For example, if set to Full Moderation, all uploaded files must be approved before they're available.

 NOTE: See Manage a Community's Moderation Queue to learn more.